victorliu-sq/PaperWriting/FlashSMP.md

 To illustrate a stable matching, consider the following example:

 M1 is matched with W3, M2 is matched with W2, and M3 is matched with W1.

+The corresponding matching have been underscore by the blue staright underlines.

 To check if this matching is stable, we need to ensure there are no blocking pairs.

 M1 is matched with W3.
 M1 prefers W2 over W3; however, W2 is matched with M2 and prefers M2 over M1.
 Therefore, W2 does not prefer M1 over her current partner.
 Additionally, M1 prefers W1 over W3, but W1 is matched with M3 and prefers M3 over M1.
 Thus, W1 does not prefer M1 over her current partner.